 From the town of Bishop, along Highway 395 in California, take Highway 168 westbound toward the Sierras.
 After about 12 miles you will see a 3-way.
 The left fork takes you to South Lake.
 Go straight for another 7 miles to North Lake.

-Note: The road to North Lake turns to dirt after Lake Sabrina.
+Note: The road to North Lake turns to dirt just before reaching Lake Sabrina.
 This is a good dirt road, but be careful with the rocks and boulders that often fall from the steep hillsides.

 There are bathroom facilities near the parking lot.